Turin: Late, modern, and contemporary

+In March 1943 the city's factories were the starting point of the first mass strikes in Fascist Italy.

 The Allies' campaign in Italy started from the south and slowly moved northwards in the following two years.
 The northern regions were occupied by Germans and collaborationist forces for several years.
 Turin was not captured by the Allies until the end of the Spring Offensive of 1945.
 By the time the vanguard of the armoured reconnaissance units of the Brazilian Expeditionary Force reached the city, it was already freed by the Italian Partisans.
 They had begun revolting against the Germans and the Italian RSI troops on 25 April 1945.
 Days later, troops from the US Army's 1st Armored and 92nd Infantry Divisions came to substitute for the Brazilians.

 In the postwar years, Turin was rapidly rebuilt.
 The city's automotive industry played a pivotal role in the Italian economic miracle of the 1950s and 1960s, attracting hundreds of thousands of migrants to the city, particularly from the rural southern regions of Italy.
 The number of migrants was so high that Turin was said to be "the third southern Italian city after Naples and Palermo".
 The population soon reached 1 million in 1960 and peaked at almost 1.2 million in 1971.
 The exceptional growth gains of the city gained it the nickname of Capitale dell'automobile (Automobile Capital), being often compared with Detroit, the major centre of the U.S. automobile industry (these cities were 'twinned' as sister cities in 1998).

 In the 1970s and 1980s, the oil and automotive industry crisis severely hit the city, and its population began to sharply decline as jobs were lost.
 In 30 years, the population decreased by more than one-fourth of the 1971 total.
 The long population decline of the city has begun to reverse itself only in recent years; the population grew from 865,000 to slightly over 900,000 by the end of the 20th century.
 In 2006, Turin hosted the Winter Olympic Games.